PolarBears-studio/player-controller/README.md

 > [!NOTE]
 > In order to ensure smooth development with this addon we strongly recommend to use [Godot .NET 4.4](https://godotengine.org/download/archive/) and higher versions of the engine

+> [!IMPORTANT]
+> When you import our addon into a Godot project that previously had no C# scripts, the "Build Project" button may not appear (the hammer button to the left of "Run project").
+Should this happen to you, simply navigate to and click on `Project > Tools > C# > Create C# Solution`.
+The "Build Project" hammer will now appear.
+Click it to build C# scripts.

 <h1 align="center">
   🎮 Screenshots & Video </h1> <p align="center">